 3. Defects in the physical characteristics of the concrete, or damage to the aesthetic surface treatments.

-4. Concrete chips or spalls that exceed 4 inches (100 mm) wide or 2 inches (50 mm) deep.
+4. Concrete chips or spalls that exceed 4 inches wide or 2 inches deep.
 Repair all chips and spalls that are smaller.

 5. Stained form faces, due to form oil, curing or other contaminants.